burriedbysnow/burried-privacy/privacy-policy.md

 If you have any questions about this Privacy Policy, please do not hesitate to contact us at burriedbysnow@gmail.com.

 ## Effective Date
-This Privacy Policy is effective as of May 1, 2024.
+This Privacy Policy is effective as of September 5, 2023.